zgompert/LycSpaceTimePoolSeq/README.md

 | YG | YT98 (33), YG20 (48) |

 Replicates (rep) are the same DNA extractions re-pooled and sequenced as a distinct sample.
 MEN = outgroup.

+# DNA Sequence Alignment

+I am aligning the DNA sequence data to the updated (based on PacBio) *L. melissa* genome.
+I am using `bwa-mem2` for this, which is basically just a sped up version of `bwa mem` that also works directly with gzipped files.